ageaxe12/sandbox/interview/java-readMe.md

         System.out.println(x == y ?
 "A" : "B");
     }
 }
+* Java interning
+    - Basically doing String.intern() on a series of strings will ensure that all strings having same contents share same memory.
+    - Interned strings are stored in main heap from Java 7 onwards.
     ```
+        Integer a = 10;
+        Integer b = 10;
+        System.out.println(a == b);
+    ```
+    - If the value p being boxed is an integer literal of type int between -128 and 127 inclusive (§3.10.1), or the boolean literal true or false (§3.10.3), or a character literal between '\u0000' and '\u007f' inclusive (§3.10.4), then let a and b be the results of any two boxing conversions of p.
+It is always the case that a == b.

+```
 * Explain the usage of the following keywords: `strictfp`, `native`.
+    - strictfp is a modifier that stands for strict floating-point which was not introduced in the base version of java as it was introduced in Java version 1.2.
+It is used in java for restricting floating-point calculations and ensuring the same result on every platform while performing operations in the floating-point variable.
+Floating-point calculations are platform-dependent i.e. different output(floating-point values) is achieved when a class file is run on different platforms(16/32/64 bit processors).
+To solve this type of issue, strictfp keyword was introduced in JDK 1.2 version by following IEEE 754 standards for floating-point calculations.
+    - native The native keyword is applied to a method to indicate that the method is implemented in native code using JNI (Java Native Interface). native is a modifier applicable only for methods and we can’t apply it anywhere else.
+The methods which are implemented in C, C++ are called native methods or foreign methods
 ## OOP Questions

 * What is a **constructor** ?